InFARMation Fall Series: Uncovering the Dirty Parts of Farming

 The average farmer in Oregon is 60 years old.
 Without a plan to get new farmers onto the land, when the older generation hangs up their tools in the next decade we stand to lose 25-50% of farmland currently in production to conglomeration or development.
-Join us the last Tuesday in February through May from 6:30pm – 8pm to talk about creative ways farmers and organizations are working collaboratively to protect farms and ranches in Oregon.

 Although not everyone is interested in accessing land to grow food themselves, this generational land transfer will affect the future of the food system as a whole.
-We will break down reasons WHY these issues are important for all Oregonians (not just farmers!), such as watershed health, carbon sequestering, the fact that 98% of land ownership is white, rural economic development, and the accessibility of local food.
+We broke down reasons WHY these issues are important for all Oregonians (not just farmers!), such as watershed health, carbon sequestering, the fact that 98% of land ownership is white, rural economic development, and the accessibility of local food.

 February 23rd –